A Shape Dynamics Tutorial: York's solution to the initial-value problem

 The function $f(z)$ has its extrema at $z=0$ and $z= - R/\tau^2$, and its second derivatives at those points are $f''(0) = 2 \, R$ and $f''( - R/\tau^2) = - 2\, R$.
 Thus if $R>0$, then $z=0$ is a local minumum and $z= - R/\tau^2$ a local maximum; if $R>0$, then vice versa.
 Moreover $f(0) = - {\rm \it KK}$ is always negative, and changing the value of ${\rm \it KK}$ just shifts the whole function downwards.
 Therefore we always fall into one of the two cases of Fig.~\ref{PolynomialFig}, where we either have a maximum at $z=0$ and a minimum at $z>0$, with a zero to its right (for $R<0$), or we have a maximum at $z<0$ and a minimum at $z=0$, with a zero to its right (for $R>0$), all of this regardless of the value of ${\rm\it KK}$.
 If we have $R=0$, the zero is at $z =({\ts \frac 2 3}{\rm\it KK}/\tau^2)^{1/3}$, which is positive as long as ${\rm\it KK}\neq 0$, otherwise it's zero.

-York's general solution of the initial value problem works in a spacetime neighbourhood of a CMC (constant-mean-extrinsic curvature, meaning with $K ={\rm \it const.}$) Cauchy hypersurface.
+York's general solution of the initial-value problem works in a spacetime neighbourhood of a CMC (constant-mean-extrinsic curvature, meaning with $K ={\rm \it const.}$) Cauchy hypersurface.
 Therefore the caveat promised in footnote \ref{twocavs} is that York's method can only be applied to CMC-foliable spacetimes, which however are a large class \cite{IsenbergReview} and have nice singularity-avoidance properties.

 \fbox{\parbox{0.98\linewidth}{ {\bf Further reading:} Lichnerowicz' paper \cite{Lichnerowicz}, York's 1971 \cite{York:cotton_tensor}, 1972 \cite{York:york_method_prl} and 1973 \cite{YorkTTdecomposition} papers, \'O Murchadha's `readings of the LY equation' \cite{NiallVolumeYorkTime}, Misner--Thorne--Wheeler \cite{MTWbook}, Book on elliptic PDE's \cite{BookonSolutionOfEllipticQuasilinearEquations}. }}